edoski/bostarter/docs/DB-PRJ-REPORT.md

+# email prof ask if OK that when creatore updates profile's skill if existing ACCEPTED partecipanti should be rifiutato (as is currently, and thus barred from re-applying) or if should just delete the candidatura (and thus allow them to reapply)

+# ask claude if can split componente_modifica and profilo_modifica each into two separate php files, one for adding new profilo/componente and the other for modifying existing profilo/componente

+# ensure generate_url() is being used EVERYWHERE IN ALL PUBLIC AND COMPONENTS

 # when done refactoring /public w ActionPipeline, push and ask claude to generate multiline header comments same as /actions but like this:
 ```php
 /**